The answer to questions like who invented welding and when did it happen are hard to answer.

 Ancient Egyptians use solder and a blowpipe for metal soldering.

 Ironwork begins, bending the metal with the use of furnaces to produce swords and spearheads (e.g., the Catalan furnace).

 Gold boxes in Ireland are fabricated by hammering lapped joints (a form of pressure welding).

 900 to 850 B.C.

-A.D.
-The Japanese manufactured steel through a welding and forging process to produce Samurai swords.
+The Japanese also manufacture steel through a welding and forging process to produce Samurai swords.